 Monday, May 30, 2022

-Whilst sitting up on Unst in Shetland on Thursday morning, news filtered through on Twitter that a birder had taken a picture of a Hobby at Sandwich Bay in Kent.
-On closer observation, the bird was actually an Elenora's falcon.
-Could this actually be a twitchable bird?
+Whilst perched on Unst in Shetland on Thursday morning, news filtered through on Twitter: a birder had photographed a Hobby at Sandwich Bay, Kent.
+Upon closer inspection, however, the bird was revealed to be something far rarer—an Eleonora’s Falcon.
+Could this actually be a twitchable bird in Britain?

-Anyway, the long journey south had now started.
-Over 11 hours later, I arrived on site just after 18.30.
+Over 11 hours later, I finally arrived at Worth Marshes just after 18:30.

 You beauty!